Preparing Victoria for a world-class, new cemetery experience.

 Accountable to government – and therefore every citizen of the state – Victoria’s cemeteries trusts have social cohesion and community wellbeing as their mandate and ultimate goal.

-Recently, our consultants undertook industry regulation, policy and stakeholder research, developing an approach to stakeholder engagement for the next stage of development at Bunurong, soon to become a cemetery of global significance.
+Ellis Jones worked with SMCT on industry regulation, policy and stakeholder research, and developing an approach to stakeholder engagement for the next stage of development at Bunurong, soon to become a cemetery of global significance.

-It was the Ellis Jones Research as Engagement model that SMCT identified as ideal for the dual purpose of engaging communities and sourcing structured input on development plans.
+It was the Ellis Jones Research as Engagement model that SMCT identified as ideal for the dual purpose of engaging communities and sourcing structured input on development plans, this model involved:

-In 2016 we worked with SMCT to define and produce a creative reporting framework for their unique social impact; it created a mechanism to assess their direct and indirect contribution to the health and wellbeing, social cohesion and environmental sustainability of the local communities within which their cemeteries sit.
+- Working with SMCT to define and produce an impact reporting framework for their unique social impact; it created a mechanism to assess direct and indirect contribution to the health and wellbeing, social cohesion and environmental sustainability of the local communities within which their cemeteries sit.

-We worked outwards from their intimate role in enabling respectful, healthy grieving and the honoring of life – to specific indicators that aligned with local council and federal government framework, and contributed measurably to the Sustainable Development Goals.
+- Working outwards from SMCT’s role in enabling respectful, healthy grieving and the honoring of life – to specific indicators that aligned with local council and federal government framework, and contributed measurably to the Sustainable Development Goals.

 The Research as Engagement approach not only secured the required insight within the Trust’s budget constraints, it paved the way for future consultation and collaboration with important community stakeholders.